williamBartos/markoviRhyme/README.md

 * Build a sentence from the forward model and choose the last word as the rhyming word
 * Build a reverse sentence with the rhyming word as the seed word

+## Example Rhyme

+From *The Count of Monte Cristo*
+* The Apparition as the jeweller returned to you through me; the Marquis de Saint- Méran died as soon.
+* “Father, you and Madame de Villefort remained prostrate at noon.
+* “How so?” said Monte Cristo looked at the piano, accompanying themselves, each offering equal securities.
+* Asked himself—— repeated Monte Cristo serves occasionally on the formalities.